biostatpzeng/SBSLMM2/README.md

 All the simulation result are included in the manuscript.

 ### UK Biobank data process
+For SBSLMM, we also process the UKB data.
+Following the Neale lab and official file of UKB, we perform qualtiy control of samples and SNPs.
 #### SNP QC
+We use `snp_qc.R` and `toplink.sh` to perform the SNP QC.
+The details are shown in the manuscript.
+- MAF <br>
+We select SNPs with MAF>0.2.
+- INFO score<br>
+We select the SNPs with INFO score>0.8.
+- Duplicate<br>
+We delete the duplicated SNPs.
+- HWE<br>
+We delete the SNPs with HWE<1e-7.
+- Missing rate<br>
+We delete the SNPS with Pm>0.05.
 #### Sample QC
+We use `mkpheno.R` to select the samples.
+The details are shown in the manuscript.